 Derivatives are recorded on the condensed consolidated balance sheet at fair value.
 The conversion features of certain of the convertible notes are embedded derivatives and are separately valued and accounted for on the consolidated balance sheet with changes in fair value recognized during the period of change as a separate component of other income/expense.
 Fair values for exchange-traded securities and derivatives are based on quoted market prices.
 The pricing model the Company used for determining fair value of its derivatives is the Lattice Model.
 Valuations derived from this model are subject to ongoing internal and external verification and review.
 The model uses market-sourced inputs such as interest rates and stock price volatilities.
 Selection of these inputs involves management's judgment and may impact net income.
-The derivative component of certain of the convertible notes issued are valued at issuance, at conversion or redemption, and at each period end.
-The following assumptions were used for the valuation of the derivative liability related to the convertible notes that contain a derivative component:
+The derivative component of the derivative liability related to the convertible notes that contain a derivative component: